 To recap the GS1 Digital Link integration documentation:

-property, thus representing unique instances of the product SKU. - The Thng must have a redirection set up, to provide a destination for users.
+• The Thng must have a redirection set up, to provide a destination for users.

-Once these are all in place, it is possible to refer to the Thng and product through a GS1 Digital Link URL.
-In this scenario, the GTIN shall be the 14 character string 00789968000023
+After these are in place, you can refer to the Thng and product through a GS1 Digital Link URL.
+In this scenario, the GTIN is the 14-character string 00789968000023, and the Thng serial numbers increase from 5009645 through 5009654 for 10 Thngs total (though this is often many times larger).

-The first step is to create (or update) the product, and ensure the GTIN is set in identifiers
+The first step is to create (or update) the product, and ensure the GTIN is set in identifiers:

 curl -i -H Content-Type:application/json \